EU approved Chromium yeast - for normal blood sugar

 Approximately 1½ hours after a meal blood glucose should be <10 mmol / L.

-The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of Chromium and has acknowledged the following statements:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind chromium and has acknowledged the following claims:

 - Contributes to the maintenance of normal blood glucose levels